-- Academic support Housing and Residence Life identifies residents who drop below full-time status or on academic probation.
-These residents will receive a letter from Housing and Residence Life, which provides academic resources and an offer to meet one-on-one to discuss academics and anything else. - Fall House Calls program In the fall semester, faculty and staff visit our first-year communities in an effort for residents to have intentional interactions outside of the classroom allowing residents to get to know faculty and staff on a personal level.
-Furthermore, faculty and staff will benefit by gaining a better knowledge of what the living environment is like for this generation of college students. - "Scholars in Residence" academic excellence recognition All on-campus residents who are on the Dean's List in the fall semester are invited to attend a recognition ceremony and reception on President's Day. - Discernment Dinners Residential students are invited to participate in a dinner where faculty will share their stories about how they got to where they are at this time in their career.
-The residents will have the opportunity to engage with faculty and Faculty in Residences during the dinner.

-- Tutoring in Residence Halls Housing and Residence Life has partnered with the Center for Academic Support and Advisement to offer tutoring in the residence halls. - Residential Colleges and Residential Learning Communities - Each academic college has a home in Housing and Residence Life as a Residential College.
+- Academic initiatives are programs, services, and learning communities that support the academic needs and goals of our residents.
+Housing and Residence Life is committed to establishing relationships with faculty and staff in order to maximize the availability of academic resources to our residents, including regular interaction between faculty and residents outside of the classroom.
+Housing and Residence Life includes academic initiatives within an RA's training and as part of the RA position.
+This is essential because the RA may be the first staff member who notices any signs of residents who are not engaged in their academic career.
+RAs are integral in fostering and cultivating an environment and community that places academics as a core priority. - O EXAMPLES OF ACADEMIC INITIATIVES: - Academic support Housing and Residence Life identifies residents who drop below full-time status or on academic probation.
+These residents will receive a letter from Housing and Residence Life, which provides academic resources and an offer to meet one-on-one to discuss academics and anything else. - "Scholars in Residence" academic excellence recognition All on-campus residents who are on the Dean's List in the fall semester are invited to attend a recognition ceremony and reception on President's Day. - Discernment Dinners Residential students are invited to participate in a dinner where faculty will share their stories about how they got to where they are at this time in their career.
+The residents will have the opportunity to engage with faculty and Faculty in Residences during the dinner. - Tutoring in Residence Halls Housing and Residence Life has partnered with the Center for Academic Support and Advisement to offer tutoring in the residence halls. - Academic Coaching- Housing and Residence Life has partnered with the Center for Academic Support and Advisement to offer academic coaching.
+Peer Academic Coaches (motivation, setting goals, time management, organization, navigating Canvas, and utilizing campus resources. - Residential Colleges and Residential Learning Communities - Each academic college has a home in Housing and Residence Life as a Residential College.
 Students involved in a major in these colleges are invited to live within these Residential Colleges.
 Each Residential College may have 1 or more Living Learning Community associated with it. - We offer a variety of Residential Learning Community (RLC) options that are categorized as either Themed Learning Communities (TLC) or Living Learning Communities (LLCs).
 Housing and Residence Life collaborates with campus partners to incorporate advising, faculty involvement, tutoring, and more into these programs.
 TLCs allow for students to live within a common community with a specific focus, supported by a campus department specializing in that focus.
 Residents of our LLCs live in a common community; however, the focus is of an academic nature with a specific academic partner.
 Residents living in an LLC are registered for a minimum of one common academic course.